-It’s been said that an army without the structure of command is led around by its privates.
-What an appropriate analogy for a sexual addiction!
-In fact, the rational thinking of your mind is done in the outer layer of your cerebral cortex, and that layer is only a few millimeters in thickness.
-The cortex makes all the big decisions and psychologists have come to refer to this activity as the ‘executive functions of the brain.’
+The rational thinking of your mind is done in the outer layer of your cerebral cortex.
+The cortex makes all the big decisions and psychologists have come to refer to this as the ‘executive functions of the brain.’

-Did you know that there are more inhibitory neurons in your brain than there are excitatory neurons?
-In other words, more effort is spent mentally keeping you from doing things than the energy it takes to do things.
-Let me clarify this further with some examples.
+There are more inhibitory neurons in your brain than there are excitatory neurons.
+In plain terms, more effort is spent keeping you from doing things than the energy it takes to do things.
 People with brain damage are often impulsive in their actions.
-They don’t seem to have the executive functions that inhibit impulsive acting out behavior.
-It takes effort for the rational side of your brain to control the impulsive, emotional side.
+They don’t seem to have the functions that inhibit impulsive behavior.
+It takes effort for the rational side of your brain to control the impulsive.

-Now, add to this that the Limbic system, the emotional part of your brain, does not have an understanding of time or reality.
+Now, add to this that the limbic system, the emotional part of your brain, does not have an understanding of time or reality.
 Fantasy seems to satisfy almost as well as reality.
-For example, you fool your limbic system every time you create a sexual fantasy and your body becomes sexually aroused.
-You know in your cerebral cortex that this is not reality, but that old limbic system doesn’t seem to know or care.
+You fool your limbic system every time you create a sexual fantasy and your body becomes aroused.
+You know that this is not reality, but your limbic system doesn’t care.

-What happens, then, when you give command and control functions over to that base, lower level, emotional part of your brain?
-Answer: You stop living in reality.
-You start living a life of impulsivity and chaos.
-People who have lost executive functions, either by brain damage or addictive processes, feel threatened by things that should not evoke a fight or flight response.
-Without command and control, people develop anxiety disorders (see threat everywhere), eat excessively, or become sexually out of control.
-Sound familiar?
+What happens, then, when you give command and control functions over to that lower level part of your brain?
+You stop living in reality.
+People who have lost executive functions feel threatened by things that should not evoke a fight or flight response.
+Without command and control, people develop anxiety disorders, eat excessively, or become sexually out of control.

-If your command and control centers are not functioning correctly, seek out someone else who will fulfill that function to some degree.
-I’ve known very intelligent men who are being led around by their limbic systems because they have a long history or relinquishing control of their executive functions to their basic instincts.
-It’s very humbling to realize that the path to regaining control involves other people but accountability partners will help you start thinking again with your cerebral cortex.
+If your command and control centers are not functioning correctly, seek out someone else who will fulfill that function.
+I’ve known intelligent men who are being led around by their limbic systems because they have a long history of relinquishing control to their basic instincts.
+It’s very humbling to realize that the path to regaining control involves other people!